srl3630/DnR_Notes/interview-study-notes-for-security-engineering.md

 - RPC
 	- Predefined set of tasks that remote clients can execute.
 	- Used inside orgs.
+    - understand use vs APIs
+      - RPCs we can call functions on other machines
 - Service ports
 	- 0 - 1023: Reserved for common services - sudo required.
 	- 1024 - 49151: Registered ports used for IANA-registered services.